boahs/BoahsMD/src/posts/loops.md

 date: "2020-06-17"
 coverImage: ""
 author: "Boahs"
 excerpt: '"In JavaScript we have many different types of loops.
-Today we'll look at the for...of statement"'
+Today we will look at the for...of statement"'
 tags: ["js", "fundamentals", "loops", "learning"]
 ---
 ## Understanding loops